This post is also available in: 简体中文 (Chinese (Simplified))

 A Guide on Register of Registrable Controllers

-From 31 March 2017, companies, foreign companies and limited liability partnerships in Singapore are required to maintain a register of registrable controllers unless otherwise exempted.
+From 31 March 2017, companies, foreign companies and limited liability partnerships (“LLPs”) in Singapore are required to maintain a register of registrable controllers (“RORC”) unless otherwise exempted.

 What Is a Register of Registrable Controllers?

 It is a register that was introduced by the Accounting and Corporate Regulatory Authority (ACRA) as a new law with effect from 31 March 2017.
-This register helps you keep track of beneficial ownership information.
-The register aims to help make the control and ownership of corporate entities more transparent.
+This register helps you keep track of the control and ownership of the corporate entity so that it is more transparent.

 An increase in transparency is needed because it will help to minimize the potential for the misuse of corporate entities for illicit purposes.
 With the introduction of this system, Singapore is one step closer to being in line with international standards.
 This will also help the country boost its on-going efforts to maintain a strong reputation as a trusted and clean financial hub.

-The following entities will need to be registered:
+The following entities unless exempted will need to maintain RORC:

 - Any and all companies incorporated in Singapore

-- All limited liability partnership entities which are registered in Singapore, unless otherwise exempted
+- All limited liability partnership entities registered in Singapore,

 The following entities are exempted from being registered: